-It's no secret that babies are developing at record speed during 12-18 months and luckily there are some great toys for 18 month old toddlers that can help your little one learn through play as they grow from babyhood to toddlerhood and the terrific twos!
+It's no secret that babies are developing at record speed during 12-18 months and luckily there are some great toys that can help your little one learn through play as they grow from babyhood to toddlerhood and the terrific twos!
+These are some of the best toys for 18 month old toddlers and up.

 Toddlers' brains are growing at a rapid rate, their motor skills are advancing, their balance is getting better, and their speech is fast becoming coherent and adorable, so ideally, you'd like them to play with toys that can aid their development.